rootslab/train/Readme.md

 Train#curr() : Object

 /*
-* Get the current element through a circular iterator,
+* Get the current element through a circular iterator, also
-* incrementing internal counter/position by one; optionally,
+* incrementing the iterator counter/position by one; optionally,
-* it is possible to specify the next iterator position / index
+* it is possible to specify with a number the next iterator
-* with a number.
+* position / index.
 */
 Train#next( [ Number index ] ) : Object